The-Judge/docker_confluence/README.md

 Confluence which was powered by version 3.5.13 of the software to the recent version (which is 5.7.4, at the time of this writing).
 That's why all the ancient tags/branches are contained in this container.
+3. As of October, 20th 2015 this container doesn't use the java parent image anymore but debian:jessie.

 There are multiple branches named like the corresponding version of [Atlassian Confluence](https://www.atlassian.com/software/confluence) it contains.
 Please